-24. To ensure the Council has sufficient flexibility to cope with a variety of circumstances, foreseeable or not, the Head of Paid Service, or an individual nominated by the Head of Paid Service, may agree the use of market supplements or other such mechanisms for individual categories of posts, individual posts, or individual employees.
-As stated in paragraph 23 and, in the interests of transparency all special payments should be reported to the Staff and Appointments Committee.

-25. The statutory role of Returning Officer carries a set fee at centrally funded polls such as Parliamentary, PCC elections and national referenda.
+- 22. To ensure the Council has sufficient flexibility to cope with a variety of circumstances, foreseeable or not, the Head of Paid Service, or an individual nominated by the Head of Paid Service, may agree the use of market supplements or other such mechanisms for individual categories of posts, individual posts, or individual employees.
+The Staff and Appointments Committee will approve additional special payments for Chief Officers and Senior Officers. - 23.
+The statutory role of Returning Officer carries a set fee at centrally funded polls such as Parliamentary_PCC elections and national referenda.
 At such polls this fee is set by order based on local authority size and previous authorised spend.
 At County Council, Combined Authority and Town & Parish elections (local elections), the Returning Officer's fee is not set by order and is subject to local discretion.
 It is proposed that the NCC Returning Officer fee for local elections and the calculation of payments made to the election core team and all other staff employed at these polls is based on the most current nationally funded election or a % of it, leading up to that local election.
 Moving forward all election roles supporting Elections will be aligned to NCC Paybands depending upon the key tasks and responsibilities required for the role.
-A suite of role profiles has been developed aligned with NCC Paybands and using NJC terms and conditions for calculation of payments for hours worked during elections.

-26. The Returning Officer's fee at local elections, together with the schedule of payments made to the election core team and for each job type employed at the election, will be published not later than the publication of the statutory election timetable, notice of election.
+A suite of role profiles has been developed and aligned with NCC Paybands and using NJC terms and conditions for calculation of payments for hours worked during elections. - 24.
+The Returning Officer's fee at local elections, together with the schedule of payments made to the election core team and for each job type employed at the election, will be published not later than the publication of the statutory election timetable, notice of election.
 Any job type that qualifies for a mileage payment that is not inclusive of a fee, mileage will be set at the standard rate for public sector workers.

-27. The Returning Officer reserves the right to make reasonable payments as are necessary for the conduct and delivery of casual vacancies and planning referenda that fall outside of the main election cycle.
+25. The Returning Officer reserves the right to make reasonable payments as are necessary for the conduct and delivery of casual vacancies and planning referenda that fall outside of the main election cycle.